Fast Penalized Generalized Estimating Equations for Large Longitudinal Functional Datasets: Application

-The authors of the original paper were also interested in how neural activity in S1 neurons changed as a result of whisker stimulation.
-The summary analyses they carried out only allowed estimation of the extent to which whisker stimulation changed neural activity on average across within-trial timepoints.
-To characterize the ``temporal dynamics'' of the neural response to this manipulation, and demonstrate the scalability of the one-step, we applied our method to activity from $N=500$ randomly selected neurons (clusters), each with $n_i = 300$ observations of the functional outcome: 4 sec of neural activity, measured 1 sec before whisker stimulation to 3 sec after ($L=120$).
-We fit the following model

-where $X_{i,j} \in \{0,1\}$ is an indicator that neuron $i$ was recorded from an animal that was stimulated on trial $j$.
-We fit the model with the same working correlation structures as above.
+\paragraph{Whisker Stimulation} The authors of \cite{nature_sl} were also interested in how {whisker stimulation affected S1 neural activity.} The summary analyses they conducted only allowed estimation of the extent to which whisker stimulation changed neural activity on average across within-trial timepoints.
+To characterize the ``temporal dynamics'' of the neural response to this manipulation, we applied our method to activity from $N=500$ randomly selected neurons (clusters), each with $n_i = 300$ observations of the functional outcome: 4 sec of neural activity, measured 1 sec before whisker stimulation to 3 sec after ($L=120$).
+We fit the model $\text{logit}\{\mathbb{E}( Y_{i,j,l}(s) \mid X_{i,j}) \} =~ \beta_0(s) + X_{i,j} \beta_1(s)$, where $X_{i,j} \in \{0,1\}$ is an indicator that neuron $i$ was recorded from an animal that was stimulated on trial $j$.
+We adopted {AR1 working correlations in longitudinal and functional directions because longitudinal and functional domains are defined as between- and within-trial timepoints, respectively.}

-The one-step estimator, fit to 150,000 functional observations, took $\sim$13.38 min to fit on a MacBook Pro with an Apple M1 Max chip with 64GB of RAM, without parallelization, and maintained a reasonable memory footprint throughout.
+The one-step estimator, fit to 150,000 functional observations, took {$\sim$6.5 min} to fit on a MacBook Pro with an Apple M1 Max chip with 64 GB of RAM, without parallelization, and maintained a reasonable memory footprint throughout.
 The coefficient associated with stimulation, $\widehat{\beta}_1(s)$, shows the estimated mean difference in neural activity between stimulated and non-stimulated trials.
-It appears stimulation leads to a rapid reduction in activity that lasts about two sec (see Figure~\ref{fig:stim_fig}).
-The estimated exchangeable correlation parameter $\widehat{\rho}(s)=0$ for all $s$, and thus the exchangeable and working independence fits are identical.
-This analysis illustrates how the one-step makes it possible to identify a clear temporal profile for the effect of interest, and is scalable enough to allow estimation over a large sample of neurons.
+It appears stimulation leads to a rapid reduction in activity (see Figure~\ref{fig:stim_fig}). {The results were consistent across working correlation structures (see Appendix~\ref{app:neuro_analysis_supp}).} This analysis {shows} how the one-step makes it possible to identify a clear temporal profile for the effect of interest, and is scalable enough to allow estimation over a large sample of neurons.

-In Appendix~\ref{app:whisker_analysis}, we conduct an additional analysis on this same dataset to examine the association between whisker activity and neural activity.
-The results reveal that the association between whisker activity and neural activity is significant throughout the trial.